-Management is treated as art, science and profession because it has some characteristics of an art, a science and a profession.

-Art is personal skill.
+Management is treated as an art, a science and a profession because it has some characteristics of an art, a science and a profession.
+Art is a personal skill.
 It is created by nature.
-It does not possess by all.
+It is not possessed by all.
 Art is bringing about desired results with the help of skills.
 Management is one of the most creative arts.
 It requires a lot of knowledge.